hyundai-robotics/doc-hi6-mastering/01_intro/2-about_contact_based_mastering/README.md

     (8) Click `OK` when finished.
     (9) Please remove the sensor.
     (10) If there are additional axes that need to be mastered, proceed again from (1).
-4. ⭐After mastering of all axes is completed, move to the updated encoder origin.⭐
+4. After mastering of all axes is completed, move to the updated encoder origin.
 5. Check whether encoder offset is corrected after mastering.